tferrari92/automate-all-the-things/README.md

 9. When it's done, the access file will be exported as an artifact.
 You'll find it in the pipeline run screen.
 Download it to see the URL and credentials.
 <p title="Guide" align="center"> <img width="700" src="https://i.imgur.com/UtZyCCe.png"> </p>

-10. You can now access the ArgoCD UI, where you should find three applications running but in a "Progressing/Degraded" state.
+10. You can now access the ArgoCD UI, if it's not ready just hit refresh every few seconds.
+Here you should find six applications running but in a "Progressing/Degraded" state.
 This is because we haven't built our app and pushed it to DockerHub yet.
 Let's take care of that next.

 <br/>
 <br/>